zecure/shadowd.zecure.org/README.md

 ![Logo](https://shadowd.zecure.org/img/logo_small.png)

 **Shadow Daemon** is a *web application firewall* that intercepts requests at the application level.
-This is the documentation of Shadow Daemon.
+This repository contains the documentation of Shadow Daemon.

 # Output
 Go to [shadowd.zecure.org](https://shadowd.zecure.org/) to see the generated documentation in all its beauty.